modcracker/Tork/README.markdown

 At the moment, there's no code... so you can neither install nor truly run Tork.

 If you're feeling adventurous though, you can check out the most recent build and simply add /FOLDER-YOU-STORE-TORK-IN/tork/bin to your PATH environment variable and /FOLDER-YOU-STORE-TORK-IN/ to your PYTHONPATH environment variable.
+This will allow you to call "$tork init project_name".
+After that, you need to add your project name's directory to the pythonpath variable.

-However, I will not give any support for Tork until its officially released.
+For the time being, I will not give any support for Tork until its officially released.

 ## License